- As low as $316/Night

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Book Now!'

-Ideally located in the Cannonborough Elliotborough neighborhood of Charleston, this one-bedroom carriage home provides a fabulous taste of the city's history and appeal, as well as simple walking access to an countless assortment of eateries, landmarks, and stores downtown.
-This comfortable space is accented by original wood floors, a full bathroom on each of the two levels, a private washer/dryer for your ease and convenience, and a entirely equipped kitchen with every essential.
-Leave your car in the supplied off-street parking space, and spend balmy afternoons calming outside on your private patio.
+Ideally located in the Cannonborough Elliotborough neighborhood of Charleston, this one-bedroom carriage home provides a incredible taste of the city's history and appeal, as well as simple walking access to an countless assortment of eateries, landmarks, and stores downtown.
+This comfortable space is accented by original wood floors, a full bathroom on each of the two levels, a private washer/dryer for your ease and convenience, and a completely equipped kitchen with every essential.
+Leave your car in the included off-street parking space, and spend balmy afternoons calming outside on your private patio.
 At nighttime, you'll have a loft-style bedroom with a handsome, queen-size rice bed, an 18th-century style originated by the acclaimed craftsman Thomas Elfe.
 This type of bed was designed to allow for better air circulation throughout the hot summer, offering four posts that have been intricately carved with images of rice and tobacco, two crops that defined Southern agriculture at the time.
 In the living room, you'll find a cable TV and an additional sleeper couch as well.

 What's close by: